 This guide is intended to provide a general overview of the process that employees must follow if they incur a work-related injury or illness.
-Please direct questions regarding this guide to Sonoma State University’s Workers’ Compensation Coordinator.
+Please direct questions regarding this guide to Sonoma State University’s Workers’ Compensation, ADA, and Leave Specialist.

 Safety is a subject we must all be aware of both at home and at work.
 Here at the University, being aware of one's surroundings and situations that could cause injury, reporting unsafe conditions, and protecting all members of the campus community are obligations that we all must share.